MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/how-to-manage-resource-pools.md

 8. On the **Summary** page, click **Save**.

-## Configure Certificates for UNIX/Linux dedicated resource pools
+## Configure certificates for UNIX/Linux dedicated resource pools

 An additional task must be performed in order to configure management servers that are members of a resource pool dedicated for managing UNIX and Linux computers.
 Operations Manager uses certificates to authenticate access to the computers it is managing.
 When the Discovery Wizard deploys an agent, it retrieves the certificate from the agent, signs the certificate, deploys the certificate back to the agent, and then restarts the agent.